Lõunakeskus Trophy

 The Lõunakeskus Trophy is an annual figure skating competition sanctioned by the International Skating Union (ISU), organized and hosted by the Estonian Skating Union (Eesti Uisuliit) and the Figure Skating Club IK Tartu at the Lõunakeskus Ice Hall in Tartu, Estonia.
 The competition debuted in 2013, but did not become an ISU sanctioned event until the 2023–24 figure skating season.
-Medals may be awarded in men's and women's singles at the senior, junior, and novice levels, although not every event may be held every year due to a lack of participants.
+Medals may be awarded in men's and women's singles at the senior and junior levels, although each event may not necessarily be held every year due to a lack of participants.

 Senior medalists

 Olga Mikutina of Austria and Kristina Lisovskaja of Estonia: the gold and silver medalists in the women's event at the 2025 Lõunakeskus Trophy.